Efficient Error-tolerant Search on Knowledge Graphs: Algorithm Cost Analysis

 \section{Algorithm Cost Analysis}

-In the previous sections, we presented two algorithms for exemplar queries with edit distance constraints, each with some advantages over the other.
-WCED has much less number of intermediate results (meaning less space usage), while EXED only needs to be run once and has no duplicate answers.
-To determine which algorithm has the least cost for a given query and data graph (without actually running the algorithms), one needs an accurate cost estimation.
-This is the problem addressed in this section.
+To better understand the behaviour of our algorithms under different query sizes and edit distance thresholds and to gain some insight on which algorithm is expected to perform better for a given query and data graph (without actually running the algorithms), one needs an accurate cost estimation.

-EXED consists of three parts: starting node selection, neighbourhood-based pruning and subgraph verification.
-The time cost of starting node selection and neighbourhood-based pruning are linear in the number of query nodes and number of data graph nodes respectively, while the time cost of subgraph verification grows exponentially with the edit distance threshold and the number of query edges.
-WCED consists of three phases: query pre-processing, subgraph isomorphism search and answer mergence.
+At a high level, WCED decomposes each query into a few wild card queries with the edit distance threshold set to zero for each, whereas EXED runs the same query at most $t+1$ times, each time with a different starting node.
+More specifically, EXED has three steps: starting node selection, neighborhood-based pruning and subgraph verification.
+The time cost of starting node selection and neighborhood-based pruning are linear in the number of query nodes and the number of data graph nodes respectively, while the time cost of subgraph verification grows exponentially with the edit distance threshold and the number of query edges.
+WCED consists of three phases: query pre-processing, subgraph isomorphism search and answer merging.
 Subgraph isomorphism search uses EXED with the edit distance threshold $0$, the cost of which also grows exponentially with the number of query edges.
 The time cost of query pre-processing depends on the number of query edges and the edit distance threshold.
-The time cost of answer mergence is linear in the number of answers.
+The time cost of answer merging is linear in the number of answers.
 Both of them are relatively low and negligible compared to the cost of subgraph isomorphism search.
-Therefore, we focus on the cost of verification of two algorithms.
-The cost depends on the number of data nodes (candidates) matching the query starting node and the cost of verifying each candidate.
+Therefore, we focus on the verification cost for both algorithms, which depends on the number of data nodes (candidates) matching the query starting node and the cost of verifying each candidate.

-In this section, we first present an estimation for the selectivities of edge labels.
-We then present an exact cost model and an upper-bound cost model.